Blueprint Staking API

 - Input validation — All public keys validated as valid base58 Solana addresses via Zod + PublicKey constructor.

-- Rate limiting — 100 requests/minute per IP.
+- Rate limiting — 100 requests per 60-second sliding window per IP.

 - No authentication required — Public data + unsigned tx building needs no secrets.